cruxx/OW2/README.md

 9)  Connect ethernet directly to you device and perform `telnet 192.168.1.1`.
 After that use `passwd` command to set a password to be able to connect through `ssh` and to copy files by using `scp`

 10) Copy all files from `files/` directory to corresponding places on your device.
 Check all shell scripts have execution permission, perform `chmod +x scriptname` if not.
-If your device is MR3040 v1 (without slider) - need to correct script in `/etc/init.d/` with only one option and also no need to copy to `/etc/hotplug.d/button`
+Enable init script by `/etc/init.d/button_slider enable`.
+If your device is MR3040 v1 (without slider) - need to correct the script in `/etc/init.d/` with only one option and also no need to copy to `/etc/hotplug.d/button`

 11) Copy all packages from `~/youpathtoprojects/OW2/openwrt/bin/ar71xx/packages` to ext4-formatted USB flash, insert it to your device, mount it and install all package you need by `opkg update; opkg install thepackageswhatyouneed` (remember to check free space on device's flash or use overlay filesystem on USB flash as in step #6).
 The file `/etc/opkg.conf` should be corrected properly to point to your USB flash.

+12) for 3G/4G usb modem support need to install the following: `opkg install comgt usb-modeswitch kmod-usb-serial-option` (don't forget to update package list for opkg first: `opkg update`

-12) to be continued...
+13) to be continued...